ihapp/HyperApps/README.md

 1. The browser passes URLs with ‘happ’ scheme/protocol to the plugin
 2. The plugin checks if a corresponding HyperApp is running
-  1. If not, it checks if a corresponding HyperApp image exists If not, it downloads the bundle from a corresponding remote web server.
+  1. If not, it checks if a corresponding HyperApp image exists
+    1. If not, it downloads the bundle from a corresponding remote web server
-The plugin creates the HyperApp image and a virtual machine.
+    2. The plugin creates the HyperApp image and a virtual machine
-The plugin starts a virtual machine with the HyperApp image.
+  2. The plugin starts a virtual machine with the HyperApp image
-The plugin channels HTTP requests to the HyperApp.
+1. The plugin channels HTTP requests to a corresponding HyperApp.

 Offline mode:

-A user enters happ://someserver/someapp.html in a browser.
+1. A user enters happ://someserver/someapp.html in a browser
-The browser passes URLs with ‘happ’ scheme/protocol to the plugin.
+2. The browser passes URLs with ‘happ’ scheme/protocol to the plugin
-The plugin checks if a corresponding HyperApp is running If not, it starts the HyperApp.
+3. The plugin checks if a corresponding HyperApp is running
+  * If not, it starts a corresponding HyperApp
-The plugin channels HTTP requests to the HyperApp.
+1. The plugin channels HTTP requests to a corresponding HyperApp.